Blog Customer FeedbackWhat are Release Notes? Definition, Examples & How-to Guide

 Ahrefs is a prime example of this with their Rapid-fire Product Updates.

-Finally, include links to more detailed information, be it a detailed blog post, product documentation, or a FAQ page.
+Finally, include links to more detailed information, such as a detailed blog post, product documentation, or FAQ page.

 Links can guide users to where they can try new features, sign up for a trial, or directly purchase, making it easy for them to take the next step.